As Google announces its pending $2.1B purchase of wearables manufacturer Fitbit, we visualize the tech giant's top acquisitions.

 9. AdMob ($750M, 2009), a mobile advertising company founded in 2006, was purchased by Google in anticipation of the massive proliferation of mobile ads.

 10. ITA Software ($700M, 2011), a US-based airline IT and services provider, was acquired by Google to expand the tech giant’s search capabilities and to power Google Flight Search.

 - Google has spent nearly $29B on its top 10 acquisitions.

 - Google’s $12.5B acquisition of Motorola Mobility in 2012 was by far its largest deal.

 - 8 of the top deals pictured had valuations greater than $1B, including marketing solutions provider DoubleClick ($3.1B, 2007) and navigation app Waze ($1.15B, 2013).

-- YouTube ($1.7B, 2006) was the first of Google’s $1B+ acquisitions and remains its fourth largest deal.
+- YouTube ($1.7B, 2006) was Google’s first $1B+ acquisition and remains its sixth largest deal.